agda/agda/doc/user-manual/language/record-types.lagda.rst

 states that every ``x : R`` is definitionally equal to ``record { a = R.a x ; b = R.b x ; c = R.c x }``.
 By default, all (inductive) record
-types enjoy eta-equality if the positivity checker has confirmed it is safe to have it.
-The keywords ``eta-equality``/``no-eta-equality`` enable/disable eta rules for the record type being declared.
+types enjoy η-equality if the positivity checker has confirmed it is safe to have it.
+The keywords ``eta-equality``/``no-eta-equality`` enable/disable η rules for the record type being declared.

 .. _recursive-records: